Mayden-Academy/2019-rmp-doginator/README.md

 Usage
 =====

-1. Create a database called 'doginator'.
+1. Go to APIscrape/APIscrape.php and edit the value of constants DBNAME, HOST, USER and PASSWORD to your IP address, a DB user name and password and a name of a database which you will create.
-2. Go to APIscrape/APIscrape.php and edit the value of constants IP, USER and PASSWORD to your IP address, a DB user name and a DB access password.
+2. Create a database using a name you have set in a constant DBNAME.
 3. Run 'php APIscrape.php' command in your Terminal.
 4. You're done.
 The DB will be updated and populated for you.